thatdevgirl/wordpress-color-palette/color-palette/readme.txt

 == Changelog ==

+= 4.2 =
+* Tested for compatibility with WordPress 5.9.
+* Code refactor to use the latest version of block.json.
+* Added front-end search functionality within the palette block.
+Search is opt-in.
+You can turn it on via an option in the Inspector Panel.

 = 4.1.1 =
 * Tested for compatibility with Wordpress 5.8.
 * Fixed minor "invalid color" bug when Color Palette block is added to a page.